oVirt/ovirt-site/source/wiki/engine-command-changes.html.md

              return lockProperties.withScope(Scope.Execution).withWait(true);
          }

-When a child command uses the lock passed by the parent and does not release the lock, the scope Command is used to specify the scope of the lock.
+When a child command uses the lock passed by the parent and does not release the lock, the scope "Command" is used to specify the scope of the lock.

          @Override
          protected LockProperties applyLockProperties(LockProperties lockProperties) {